Tinder/GitQuery/README.md

 pre-built and published artifacts.

 It is sometimes preferable to query individual files in a remote repo when:
- - we only need a small number of files from very large remote (mono)repo
+ - we only need a small number of files from (very) large remote (mono)repo.
- - we need granular versioning for each dependency file
+ - we need granular versioning for each dependency file.
- - it is hard to globally version the files in the remote repo and it would require many artifacts to be published
+ - it is hard to globally version the files in the remote repo and it would require many artifacts to be published .
- - we want to avoid decoupling the building of the artifact and our module to avoid breaking changes
+ - we want to combine the source files of an artifact into our module.
- - not all interested in the artifact will be using the same version dependencies as the artifact
+ - we want to avoid version conflicts as possible when including pre-build artifacts.

 #### Sample config.yaml